 Residential units.
 A mixed-use residential neighborhood containing up to 945 residential units at a gross density of 20 dwelling units per acre.
 Residential buildings will consist of a variety of low-rise and mid-rise buildings.
 The buildings would vary in style, but would be consistent with the Napa Pipe Development Plan and Design Guidelines as approved by the County.
 The buildings would vary in appearance, with a maximum height of 55 feet.
 Residential buildings would consist primarily of townhomes, row houses and condominiums.
 Residential buildings would have a compact form, and would generally be attached units.
 Residential units would vary in size from studios to three bedrooms.

 Affordable Homes.
 Residential units that are deed restricted as affordable to low-, very low- and moderate-income households would be integrated throughout the area slated for development.
-At least 20% of the residential units would be deed restricted as affordable to moderate, low and very-low income households (e.g., 190 units if a total of 945 residential units constructed).
-Such 190 Affordable Homes will be further allocated as follows: For the Lower Income Homes, 70 units of rental housing deed restricted to remain affordable to very low-income households and 70 units of rental housing deed restricted to remain affordable to low-income households (both of which will be delivered by affordable housing developers on developable land dedicated by NRP integrated into the overall block pattern of the Site); and for the Moderate Homes 50 units of housing deed restricted to remain affordable to moderate income households integrated into the market-rate buildings and blocks.
+At least 20% of the residential units would be deed restricted as affordable to low and very-low income households (e.g., 190 units if a total of 945 residential units constructed).
+Such 190 Affordable Homes will be further allocated as follows: For the Lower Income Homes, 70 units of rental housing deed restricted to remain affordable to very low-income households and 70 units of rental housing deed restricted to remain affordable to low-income households (both of which will be delivered by affordable housing developers on developable land dedicated by NRP integrated into the overall block pattern of the Site); and for the Moderate Homes 50 units of housing affordable to moderate income households supported through the County’s worker proximity program, or an equivalent program, integrated into the market-rate buildings and blocks.

 Neighborhood retail.
 The area centered on the existing dry docks will include neighborhood-serving retail and restaurant uses in mixed-use buildings.
 Allowed uses would include those providing goods and services serving local residents, including a day care center (see community facilities, below).
 The size of the retail spaces would generally range from between 500 and 15,000 square feet.
 Up to 15,000 square feet of restaurant space and up to 25,000 square feet of retail space are allowed.